Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Interior--Boundary Condition and Corresponding Hamiltonian for the Two Models

-On wave functions $\psi$ satisfying the IBC \eqref{IBC9b}, the Hamiltonian $H=H_{IBC}$ is defined by
+On wave functions $\psi$ satisfying the IBC \eqref{IBC9b}, the Hamiltonian $H=H_{\mathrm{IBC}}$ is defined by

-This equation differs from \eqref{Hdef9a} (for the Dirichlet case) in the second line, which no longer involves a derivative, and in the last line, which we will discuss further in Remark~\ref{rem:Diracdelta} below.
+This equation differs from \eqref{Hdef9a} (for the Dirichlet-type case) in the second line, which no longer involves a derivative, and in the last line, which we will discuss further in Remark~\ref{rem:Diracdelta} below.